 He [God] has made us competent as ministers of a new covenant — not of the letter but of the Spirit; for the letter kills, but the Spirit gives life. (verse 6)

-In what way, then, is our relationship to old covenant law transformed through faith in Jesus Christ?
+In what way is our relationship to old covenant law transformed through faith in Jesus Christ?

 “Christ is the end of the law so that there may be righteousness for everyone who believes” (Romans 10:4).
 The Greek word telos, translated as “end,” can mean 1) termination,” “cessation,” or 2) “goal,” “culmination,” “fulfillment.”
 In this verse, it is best understood in the latter sense, that Christ is the fulfillment of the law.
 He brought the law to completion by perfectly obeying its demands and by fulfilling its types and prophecies.
 Through his life and death, Jesus fulfilled all the righteous requirements of the law, thereby freeing Christians from the condemnation of the law.

 A major purpose of God’s law is to lead humans to Christ by convicting them of sin.
-But because believers are justified by Christ’s righteousness, the law has no claim over them in the legal sense.
-After explaining in Romans 7 the accusatory nature of the law and that rescue is through Jesus Christ, Paul writes,
+But because believers are justified by Christ’s righteousness, the law has no legal claim over them.
+After explaining in Romans 7 the accusatory nature of the law, and that rescue is through Jesus Christ, Paul writes,

 There is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death.
 (Romans 8:1–2)

 In terms of the new covenant, the law no longer exists in the form of a written code apart from Jesus.
 God’s law, in its spirit and intent, exists in Christ alone.
 He is greater than the law.
-The law kills, but the Spirit, which we receive by faith in Christ, gives life (2 Cor.
-3:6).
-Fulfilling the law is through trusting him rather than obedience to an external written code.
+The law kills, but the Spirit gives life (2 Corinthians 3:6).
+Fulfilling the law is through trusting him rather than obeying an external written code.

 Our spiritual connection with God is based on a personal relationship with Christ, not on obedience to an impersonal list of rules.
 Living faith can be to Jesus Christ only, because salvation is through him.